All Episodes

 Do you really want me to take your money?

-Because he's not gonna win those states.
+Because he's not going to win those states.

 I don't know.